 Note: You can learn more about scheduling images from the Scheduled Images FAQ.

 Rackspace Cloud Backup, on the other hand, is a FILE-BASED backup.
 This means that you can specify what folders or files to backup or restore.
 As usual, you can choose to backup or restore the whole system with all its folders, but the distinction with image backups is that the granularity of Rackspace Cloud Backup is at the file level, as opposed to it being at the whole server image level.

 Moreover, Rackspace Cloud Backup is also an INCREMENTAL backup tool in that it only copies the portion of the files that changed for those files that actually changed.
 This gives you some flexibility because, with the exception of your first complete backup, every subsequent backup is just a “delta” of the previous backup, which makes for faster backup and restores operations and also reduces the storage required.
 As you probably know, image backups are not incremental: they copy the whole system every time.

 Rackspace customers now have two options for backing up their Cloud Servers.
 Below is a summary of both:

-- Rackspace Cloud Backup - Rackspace Cloud Backup is a fully integrated, file-based backup solution that helps protect your data on cloud servers.
-For additional information, check out our Cloud Backup Overview](/how-to/rackspace-cloud-backup-overview).
+Rackspace Cloud Backup - Rackspace Cloud Backup is a fully integrated, file-based backup solution that helps protect your data on cloud servers.
+For additional information, see the Cloud Backup introduction.